 The simplest way to jump to another address is to use the B2 command.
 Let's say that we want to jump to CA/4020.
 Following the instructions in the Event Commands Document, we know to start by subtracting CA0000 from CA4020, giving us 00 40 20.
 Then we need to reverse the order of the bytes.
 The full command is B2 20 40 00.
-You will need to follow this process often when jumping/branching to an address.
+You will need to follow this process many times when jumping or branching.

-When the game jumps to CA/4020, it will execute the event script found there, then return once it reaches an \$FE command.
+When the game jumps to CA/4020, it will execute the event script found there and then return when it reaches an \$FE command.
 The important thing to note is that the \$FE command does not end the event if it is executed inside a subroutine.
 Instead, it will return to the address at which you left off.
 If the event script is 4B 23 01 B2 20 40 00 4B 23 02, the game will display the first text box, execute the subroutine at B2 20 40 00, then display the second text box after returning from the subroutine.
 If you wanted the event to end directly after executing the subroutine, you could have written 4B 23 01 B2 20 40 00 FE instead.

-This command alone allows us to reuse parts of the event script, as in the innkeeper example above.
+By itself, this command allows us to reuse parts of the event script, as in the innkeeper example above.
 It also lets us make use of extra space from expanding the ROM.
 Do not use this command to infinitely repeat part of an event; if you jump to subroutines 255 times without returning, the game will crash.